andreasdominik/HermesMQTT.jl/docs/src/api.md

 - spaces are allowed around the `=`
 - the parameter value may not contain whitespace; i.e.
-  `light=my light` is better `light=my_light`
+  `light=my light` is better written as `light=my_light`
-- if the value of the parameter (right side) includes commas, the value can be interpreted as a comma-separated list of values.
+- if the value of the parameter (right side) includes commas, the value is interpreted as a comma-separated list of values.
-  In this case, the reader-function will return an array of Strings with the values (which an be accessed by their index).
+  In this case, the reader-function will return an array of Strings with the values (which can be accessed by their index).
 - parameter names may have a prefix (set by the function `set_config_prefix()`).
   If set, all config-functions will try to find parameter names with prefix.